When you first purchase a chinchilla, it is only natural to wonder if they are affectionate.

 If you do happen to figure out, be sure to share your methods by dropping a comment below.

-A Few Caveats Your Chinchilla May Present to You
+A Few Caveats Your Chinchilla May Present Before Affection Arrives

-Chinchillas can show affection in many ways, and it’s 100% possible that your chinchilla does 7 completely different behaviors than what I have laid for you today here in this post.
+Chinchillas can show affection in many ways, and it’s 100% possible that your chinchilla shows 7 completely different behaviors than what I have laid out for you here.

 Case closed, no arguments about it.

 I know we have covered a lot of tips, and a lot of information about how affectionate you can really expect a chinchilla to be in the early days, and the days following.